2024 Urban & Community Forestry Grants

 • Other activities as detailed in VT UCF's two other grant categories: Communities Caring for Canopy and Growing Urban Forests in the Face of Emerald Ash Borer

-This document contains information to support grant applications and project development.
+This document contains all relevant information to support applications for this category.

 Grant Overview